MikeOdhiambo/MikeOdhiambo/README.md

 ### Hello there!
-- :man: I’m Mike Odhiambo
-- :computer: A Frontend web developer
-- :school: Student at ALX- Software Engineering
+- :school: I am a student at ALX- Software Engineering
 - :email: odhiambomike413@gmail.com

 ---